Board of Directors

 ext.
 122 :: email@example.com

 Community service and volunteering have always been very important to me, and I am constantly looking for ways to make a positive impact, both locally and abroad.
 While volunteering in Ecuador, my passion for helping others was intensified as I worked with children in the street markets of Quito and tutored in an after-school program in one of the surrounding communities.
-With Habitat for Humanity, I have led and participated in trips to Costa Rica and Nicaragua.
-Back home, I have been actively engaged in volunteering in various roles – founding a volunteer club while acting as Student Services Manager at Kaplan International Centers, managing several outreach programs as Outreach Coordinator at Centerboard in Lynn, and dedicating much of what is left of my free time to local non-profits such as TND.
-Whether it be serving as a VITA Volunteer, assisting with a symposium, or leading an English conversation class, working with TND has been a pleasure and I am excited about how I can contribute more as an AmeriCorps VISTA!
+With Habitat for Humanity, I have led and participated in trips to Costa Rica and Nicaragua, and back home, I have been actively engaged in volunteering in various roles.
+Whether it be as part of my professional work or on my own free time, contributing my time to improve the community has been a priority.
+This desire is what led me to The Neighborhood Developers.
+I started as a volunteer, helping with VITA and a symposium, and then I started my AmeriCorps VISTA service at TND.
+After VISTA, I became part of the Community Engagement Team at TND, and it is here that I have been very fortunate to grow and work with amazing people.

 Associate Director of Resident Services